phovu/about-me/README.md

 - 🏞 I am an undergraduate at Yonsei University, currently based in Incheon International Campus at Songdo
 - 🔭 I double major in Information Interactive Design (IID) and Quantitative Risk Management (QRM)
 - 📚 I hope I can do my third major in Economics and a major in Korean Studies as well
-- 🖥 I’m learning UI/UX design, Machine Learning, and Deep Learning x
+- 🖥 I’m learning UI/UX design, Machine Learning, and Deep Learning
 - 💬 Ask me about Adobe XD, Figma, and Sketch!
 I will try to provide a good answer to your questions!
 - 📫 How to reach me: @hemingallery where I take travelling photos 📸 and @hi.hemin for cool story updates 'bout my life ~~
 - 🐟 I am a Pisces ♓️ with lots of loves of this world and human beings